 When it comes to deciding on how you’ll record all your transactions, you have two methods to choose from, cash basis or accrual.
 Both approaches have their own rules for how transactions are recorded and come with their pros and cons.
 Cash-basis accounting is the simpler of the two.
 Each time you exchange cash, you make an entry — record income when you receive it and record expenses when you pay it.

 Accrual accounting is a little more complicated and involves making two entries for every single transaction, a debit, and a credit entry.
-This is also called double bookkeeping and is a much more secure method for recording your transactions.
+It is also called double bookkeeping and is a much more secure method for recording your transactions.
 The beauty of this approach is that it allows for a straightforward equation, Assets = Liability + Equity.
 Your combined liability (money that you owe) and equity (the value of your company) must always equal your assets (something you own that generates cash flow, i.e., a property).
 If there’s a discrepancy, then an error has been made somewhere.

 Accrual is a far better choice as an accounting method; some businesses are even required to use only accrual accounting.
 But depending on your current circumstances, the cash-basis method may suit you better for now.
 The IRS will know which way you use once you send them your first business tax return.
 If you ever wish to change your accounting method, then you’ll need to request this with the IRS.